-This topic contains 2 replies, has 2 voices, and was last updated by Benjamin 4 years, 1 month ago.
+- This topic has 2 replies, 2 voices, and was last updated 5 years, 1 month ago by Benjamin.

 Luke 21:22 is often cited as seemingly irrefutable proof that all end time prophecies were fulfilled in the fall of Jerusalem in A.D.
 70. Luke 21:22 is sandwiched in the Olivet Discourse which undoubtedly refers to Israel’s first-century war with Rome.
 In this context, Luke 21:22 implies that all Bible prophecy will be fulfilled at that time: “because these are the days of vengeance, so that all things which are written will be fulfilled.”
 Though I consider myself a full preterist because I believe that all end time prophecies have been fulfilled, I do believe that some prophecies like Daniel 12:11-12 and 2 Thessalonians 2:8 were ultimately fulfilled a few years after A.D.
 70. Therefore, I do not believe that all end time prophecies were fulfilled in A.D.
 70. Does Luke 21:22 disprove a literal 1000 year reign after the Jewish War?